MrYsLab/python_banyan/docs/additional_gateways.md

 On lines 152-154, if the gateway provided a timestamp, the timestamp is formatted and appended to the report message.
-Line 156 encodes the message as a JSON message sends the message to WebSocket client on line 163
+Line 156 encodes the message as a JSON message and sends the message to the WebSocket client on line 163.

 ```
    167	def ws_gateway():